Get Your Pass

 Architecture and Relevance

 Has architecture moved from serving life to serving the eye?
-Or further still – from serving the human to serving the machine?
-In an age where algorithms shape our attention and AI promises to design our buildings, the question of what architects stand for has never been more urgent.
+Or further still, from serving the human to serving the machine?
+In an age where algorithms shape our attention and AI promises to design our buildings, what architects actually stand for has become an urgent and largely avoided question.

-This is not merely a professional inconvenience.
-It is an existential risk.
-The architect was once the sophisticated orchestrator – the one who held together the technical, the social, the environmental, and the aesthetic into a coherent whole.
+This is an existential risk.
+The architect was once the sophisticated orchestrator, the one who held together the technical, the social, the environmental, and the aesthetic into a coherent whole.
 If we allow that role to be simplified into mere delivery of buildings, we lose not just our relevance but our reason for being.
 Others will fill the gap, and they will not ask the questions we should be asking.

-“Relevance” is unforgiving.
-A building either matters to the life around it, or it doesn’t.
-Either it responds honestly to place, climate, and the way people move through their days, or it’s decoration with a roof.
-There is no middle ground here, no matter how sophisticated the rendering.
+Relevance is unforgiving.
+A building either matters to the life around it, or it does not.
+Either it responds honestly to place, climate, and the way people move through their days, or it is decoration with a roof.

-But here is the paradox: to become relevant again, we may need to admit what we cannot do alone.
-The challenges we face – climate crisis, social fragmentation, resource depletion, the reshaping of life by technology – are too complex for any single discipline.
-Perhaps the path to sophisticated simplicity runs through an honest admission of complexity.
+And yet, to become relevant again, we may need to admit what we cannot do alone.
+The challenges we face, climate crisis, social fragmentation, resource depletion, the reshaping of life by technology, are too complex for any single discipline.
 Perhaps we need to invite back into our midst the philosophers who can sharpen our thinking, the economists who understand value beyond square metres, the artists who see what we have stopped seeing, the communities who will actually inhabit what we design.
+Where does relevance actually form, and how do we reclaim the orchestrator’s role without retreating into arrogance?
+These are practical questions, not moral ones.

 Diego Tobalina González